 In this series of 400 consecutive RARP performed by an experienced LRP surgeon, no learning curve was detected for PSM rates in all cases or in subgroup analysis of pT2 cases or pT3 cases.
-The learning curve in adopting RARP for surgeons with significant LRP experience is not well documented.
+The learning curve in adopting RARP for surgeons with significant LRP experience is not well-documented.
 Our literature search has uncovered only a limited number of learning curve series of surgeons with explicitly stated LRP experience (Table 5).
 Several other authors have also reported that they did not detect a learning curve in PSM rates during their initial experience with RARP, although this was not universal.
-Comparing these series directly proves difficult due to differing methodology - some authors compare their early RARP outcomes to their most recent LRP outcomes while others divide their RARP outcomes into groups based on case number.
+Comparing these series directly proves difficult due to differing methodology - some authors compare their early RARP outcomes to their most recent LRP outcomes, while others divide their RARP outcomes into groups based on case number.

-Abboudi et al.2 have previous suggested in their systematic review that RARP may have a PSM learning curve ranging from 20-1000 or more cases.
-The generalizability of this finding to our study is limited as this is based primarily on data from surgeons that had limited laparoscopic experience or limited to no experience with LRP.
+Abboudi et al have previously suggested in their systematic review that RARP may have a PSM learning curve ranging from 20-1000 or more cases.
+The generalizability of this finding to our study is limited, as this is based primarily on data from surgeons that had limited laparoscopic experience or limited to no experience with LRP.
 While RARP and LRP differ in their technical approach, these operations are fundamentally similar in their conceptual and anatomic approach.
 We hypothesize that this similarity may hasten the RARP learning curve and explain the difficulty in detecting a significant PSM learning curve when adopting RARP after significant LRP experience.
-Alternate hypotheses as to why a learning curve was not detected in PSM rates during this study including the fact that the learning curve likely occurs within the first 100 cases, subtle differences over time are not reflected statistically, the operating surgeon is still early in the learning curve with gains occurring later after more than 400 cases, or that more challenging cases were pursued with time that were not reflected by the reported clinicopathologic parameters.
-Ultimately further follow-up and perpetual analysis of our outcomes will be necessary to determine whether the PSM rate has actually reached a plateau.
+Alternate hypotheses as to why a learning curve was not detected in PSM rates during this study include the fact that the learning curve likely occurs within the first 100 cases; subtle differences over time are not reflected statistically; the operating surgeon is still early in the learning curve, with gains occurring later after more than 400 cases; or that more challenging cases were pursued with time that were not reflected by the reported clinicopathological parameters.
+Ultimately, further followup and perpetual